apify/apify-docs/content/academy/expert_scraping_with_apify/solutions/handling_migrations.md

 **A:** After aborting or throwing an error mid-process, it manages to start back from where it was upon resurrection.

 **Q: Why don't you (usually) need to add any special migration handling code for a standard crawling/scraping actor?
-Are there any features in the Crawlee/Apify SDK that handle this under the hood?**
+Are there any features in Crawlee or Apify SDK that handle this under the hood?**

 **A:** Because Apify SDK handles all of the migration handling code for us.
 If you want to add custom migration-handling code, you can use `Actor.events` to listen for the `migrating` or `persistState` events to save the current state in key-value store (or elsewhere).